-COMM ST 201-0 Research Methods in Communication Foundations of knowledge in many areas of the field, including the nature of interpersonal interaction and the impact of mass media.
+COMM ST 201-0 Research Methods in Communication

+Foundations of knowledge in many areas of the field, including the nature of interpersonal interaction and the impact of mass media.
 How communication researchers do their work; how to judge the quality of research products.
 Prerequisite for many other courses in the department.

-COMM ST 205-0 Theories of Persuasion Survey of major theories that explain how to change another person's attitudes and behaviors.
+COMM ST 205-0 Theories of Persuasion Survey of major theories that explain how to change another person actions.

+theories that explain how to change another person's attitudes and behaviors.
 Applications to persuasion within a variety of contexts, including relationships, organizations, legal campaigns, and the mass culture.